tengku-hanis/intro_pythonDA/README.md

-# intro_pythonDA
+This is a material for:

-repo for webinar - intro to python for data analysis
+Title: Intro to Python for data analysis
+Date: March 18, 2025
+Time: 2.00 - 3.00 PM (MYT)